 What they’re good for: Watches, shoes, CDs, and electronics

 Amazon really is the world’s largest online marketplace.
 You could waste hours scrolling through what they offer, and their “related items” lists seem hell bent on making that scenario a reality.
-Endless is owned by Amazon, and more often than not their shoe selection seems to mirror each other.
+Amazon Fashion is similar, and more often than not their shoe selection seems to mirror each other.
 But sometimes the prices and shipping options are majorly different.
-Endless usually offers free two day shipping even on top of big sales.
+Amazon Fashion usually offers free two day shipping even on top of big sales.

 For buying watches, beware third party dealers who just use Amazon for their marketplace.
 Either buy direct from Amazon, make sure the purchsae is “fulfilled” by Amazon (meaning it’s stored in the Amazon warehouses and Amazon has put more of their reputation on the line)… or at the very least extensively check out their seller rating.
 Don’t waste your time looking for clothes on Amazon.
 It’s a chore.

 What it’s good for: Shoes of all kinds and incredible customer service.

 Amazon actually purchased Zappos a few years back (for almost a Billion dollars) but they still feel like separate entities.
 There once was a time when buying shoes online seemed beyond stupid.
 Don’t you have to try shoes on first?
 Not with Zappos.
 They carry… everything.
 Prices are pretty good too.
 The 360 views, videos of employees showing the shoes, and extremely kind shipping policies make these guys one of the best in the online retail business.